SummaryRead the full fact sheet

 - difficulties with short-term memory, concentration and problem solving.

-Normal healing and recovery process
+Normal healing and recovery process after trauma

 Any event that places your life or the lives of others at risk results in your body going into a state of heightened arousal.
-This is like an ‘emergency mode’ that involves a series of internal alarms being turned on.
+This is an ‘emergency mode’ that involves a series of internal alarms being turned on.
 Emergency mode gives people the capacity to access a lot of energy in a short period of time to maximise the chance of survival.

 Most people only stay in emergency mode for a short period of time or until the immediate threat has passed.
-However, being in emergency mode uses up vital energy supplies and this is why people often feel quite tired afterwards.
+However, being in emergency mode uses up vital energy supplies and this is why people often feel tired afterwards.

 The normal healing and recovery process involves your body coming down out of a state of heightened arousal.
 In other words, your internal alarms turn off, the high levels of energy subside, and your body re-sets itself to a normal state of balance and equilibrium.
 Typically, this should occur within about one month of the event.